MagicIdentity/Developers/docs/start/concepts/whatis.md

 1. Web agents use HTML to load and unload page backends on demand like a browser.
 2. Each user has their own agent capable of running backends for many apps at once.
 3. Web agents are available 24/7 and can easily form decentralized peer-to-peer networks.
-4. Identity, authentication and authorization come for free with the web agent security tokens.
+4. No login needed because identity, authentication and authorization come for free with agent security tokens.

 ## Standards

 1. Standard web HTML, CSS, JS and Typescript.
 2. Standard tooling such as React, Vite, Oak.
 3. Standard HTTP interop to/from other personal agents and systems.

+{:.small}
+<sup>*</sup>That's why users have to "log in" to distinguish themselves.